Tuka Almamori | College and Career Advisor

 “Change the Picture”

 ~University of San Francisco, Article

-Marcel Glover | Lead Advisor, Middle School
+Marcel Glover | Middle School Program Manager

 Born and raised here in the diverse city of San Francisco.
 I grew up wanting to always make an impact on my community.
 It all began during senior year of high school when I participated in a program at the De Young Museum through which we went to different elementary schools teaching students about West African Art.
 It eventually lead me on a journey where I ended up majoring and graduating with a BA in Political Science at San Jose State University.
 In my last semester of college I worked in a middle school after-school program and have been working with youth for the last 5 years.
 I am motivated to do the work that I do so students from similar backgrounds as myself have an opportunity to succeed and accomplish their dreams.